Betts homers, Dodgers beat Astros 8-1; LA fans still sore

 The bullpen redeemed itself Sunday, helping the Dodgers avoid their first three-game skid of the season.

-Eight relievers combined on a four-hitter.
-Brusdar Graterol opened with an inning of one-hit ball, striking out three.
+Brusdar Graterol and seven relievers combined on a four-hitter.
+Graterol opened with an inning of one-hit ball, striking out three.
 Jansen retired the side in the ninth, setting down Carlos Correa, Josh Reddick and Martin Maldonado — each of whom burned him in the same inning a night earlier.

+“I asked him how he felt and he was ready to go,” manager Dave Roberts said, adding that Jansen’s “conviction, the execution was plus-plus across the board.”

 Victor González (3-0) got the win with two scoreless innings.
 He allowed one hit and struck out two.

+“This is the deepest, most talented ’pen by a full grade that we’ve ever had.
+Guys are having tremendous years and it’s a close group there,” Roberts said.

-Taylor slugged a three-run homer into left field with two outs in the eighth, extending the lead to 8-1.
+Taylor slugged a three-run homer into left field — his second in as many games — with two outs in the eighth, extending the lead to 8-1.

+“They got all kinds of hits — bloopers, check swings, bunts, homers,” Astros manager Dusty Baker said.
+“They had it going in all departments.”

-Kiké Hernández had a two-run single and Betts followed with his 15th homer.
+Kiké Hernández had a two-run single and Betts followed with his team-high 15th homer.
 Betts’ blast hit off the top of the wall in right, narrowly eluding the outstretched glove of George Springer, who punched the air with his right arm in frustration.

 Springer responded with a leadoff homer in the sixth.
 The Astros didn’t have more than one runner on until the seventh.
-Alex Wood allowed a single to Martin Maldonado and hit Abraham Toro before getting the final two outs.
+Alex Wood allowed a single to Maldonado and hit Abraham Toro before getting the final two outs.

 The Dodgers led 1-0 on AJ Pollock’s 10th homer with two outs in the first.

-Zack Greinke (3-2) gave up five runs — his five earned runs were a season high — and eight hits in five innings of his second straight loss.
+Zack Greinke (3-2) gave up five runs and eight hits — both season highs — in five innings of his second straight loss.
 He struck out three and walked none against his former team.

+“You start to wonder if you’re actually doing good and what are you doing wrong,” Greinke said.
+“Had some soft hits, so maybe a little unlucky, but you’ve got to take some of the blame somewhere.”

 Houston finished 2-9 on its 11-game road trip, and dropped to 23-24 overall and 7-18 on the road.